/ Yamcs Server Manual / General Information / Time in Yamcs

 Time Encoding

-Yamcs uses 8 bytes signed integers (long in java) for representing milliseconds since 1-Jan-1970 00:00:00 TAI, including leap seconds.
+Yamcs uses signed eight-byte integers (long in Java) for representing milliseconds since 1-Jan-1970 00:00:00 TAI, including leap seconds.
 The Yamcs time in milliseconds is the UNIX time (in milliseconds) + leap seconds.

 To convert accurately between TAI and UTC, a leap second table is used.
 Yamcs parses this information from the configuration file etc/UTC-TAI.history in IERS format: